openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

-* `vct`: REQUIRED when the `credential_identifier` is not present in the Credential Request.
+* `vct`: REQUIRED when the `format` parameter is present in the Credential Request.
 It MUST NOT be used otherwise.
 It is a string as defined in (#server-metadata-sd-jwt-vc).
 This claim contains the type value of the Credential that the Wallet requests the Credential Issuer to issue.
 * `claims`: OPTIONAL.
 An object as defined in (#server-metadata-sd-jwt-vc).

 The following is a non-normative example of a Credential Request with Credential format `vc+sd-jwt`.